triasha72/triasha72/README.md

 and N=50 grids, 25 solenoid geometries) for surrogate training.
-Currently building a POD feasibility study to assess whether B-field snapshots live on a low-dimensional manifold — motivated by parametric Operator Inference as a structured surrogate architecture.
+Currently building a POD feasibility study to assess whether B-field snapshots live on a low-dimensional manifold, motivated by parametric Operator Inference as a structured surrogate architecture.

 **[Surrogate-model-learning](https://github.com/triasha72/Surrogate-model-learning)**
-Systematic study of surrogate methods from mathematical first principles — not just applying them, but understanding what they're computing.
+Systematic study of surrogate methods from mathematical first principles, not just applying them, but understanding what they're computing.
 GP surrogate on a 2D benchmark (R²=0.9553, 20 LHS samples), 4D beam deflection where log-transforming inputs outperformed adding data, and a